 Include here individuals and/or institutions that contributed to the research project but did not meet the criteria for authorship.
 Include a description of the contribution.
 Do not acknowledge funders here; indicate them in the Disclosure Statement.
 Everyone named in the acknowledgments section must be previously informed by the author(s) that they are named in the article.

 References should be prepared and followed strictly according to a modified Vancouver style.
 References should be numbered according to the place in the text where it was first cited, not alphabetically.
 Avoid using macros from reference management software in listing your references.
 Instead, paste a text version of the references.

 Tables and Figures

 Table and/or figures must be individually submitted.
 All tables or figures should be submitted in one file.
 Each should be labeled accordingly as they appear in the manuscript text.
 Provide a self-explanatory title for each table and/or figure.
 When necessary, explain the legends and/or abbreviations in your tables/figures.
-PJAHS uses the APA style for reporting tables and figures, with some modifications.
+PJAHS adopts the APA style for reporting tables and figures, with some modifications.
 Tables should only have upper and lower borders.
 Inside horizontal borders should only be used to separate sections of the data (i.e., column headings, section scores, variable grouping, etc.).
 Please be mindful of the maximum number of tables or figures allowed for each kind of article submission.

-Tables must be submitted in single file for submission.
+Tables must be submitted in a single file for submission.
 PJAHS will accept tables in the following formats: doc, .docx or .pdf.
 Upload the highest quality available for images.
 Include table numbers in the filenames of the files that will be submitted (i.e., Table 1.docx).
 Do not embed tables in the manuscript text.
 All tables should be cited in the manuscript text and have a title that is placed within the manuscript text.
 Cite tables in the manuscript text as “Table 1”, “Table 2” etc.